Characters: Dragon Ball Main Characters

 - Chivalrous Pervert: When he was younger.
 Seems to fade out with age.

-- Combat Pragmatist: Initially started out like this, using a pair of panties as a distraction against Jackie Chun/Master Roshi, asking Chiaotzu basic math questions to disrupt his psychic powers, and attempting to exploit Goku's Achilles Heel by grabbing his tail during their fight in the Tournament.
-It's turned Up to Eleven in Z, where he takes on foes many times stronger than him with just his guts and dirty tactics.
+- Combat Pragmatist: Initially started out like this, using a pair of panties as a distraction against Jackie Chun/Master Roshi, asking Chiaotzu basic math questions to disrupt his psychic powers, and attempting to exploit Goku's Achilles' Heel by grabbing his tail during their fight in the Tournament.
+It's turned Up to Eleven in Z, where he takes on foes many times stronger than him with just his guts and less on dirty tactics.

 - Dating Catwoman: Him married to Android 18 of course.
 He is a very mild while she is very spicy.